-- A targeted weed removal program (spot spraying) of the patch of serrated tussock will be implemented as soon as possible in order to prevent the spread of this weed in the locality. - Prior to vegetation clearance, woody weeds will be removed.
+- Prior to vegetation clearance, woody weeds will be removed.
 This will include the physical removal and stump poisoning (ie cut-and-daub technique) for Sweet Briar, Blackberry and Hawthorn located in 'high weed infestation' area.
-Woody weed removal will be limited to the weeds present within the Project corridor. - Targeted weed control will be carried out for two consecutive years following construction and the species targeted will be informed by subsequent monitoring.
-Details will be included in the operational environment management plan.
+Woody weed removal will be limited to the weeds present within the Project corridor. - Targeted weed control includes the spraying/poisoning and/or physical removal of specific weed species within the site.
+Targeted control is not considered warranted prior to construction provided the construction mitigation measures (below) are implemented. - Targeted weed control will be carried out for two consecutive years following construction and the species targeted will be informed by this management plan and by subsequent monitoring.
+Details would be included in the operational environment management plan.